 In 1837, Mott helped organize the First Anti-Slavery Convention of American Women in New York City, New York, and was one of six women invited as delegates of Pennsylvania to attend the World's Anti-Slavery Convention in London, England, in 1840.
 Upon arrival, Mott and other women were denied participation in the conference, fueling Mott to further fight for women's equal rights.
 Following the conference, Mott and abolitionist Elizabeth Cady Stanton, who also attended, planned to bring women's rights to the forefront of American society.
 After returning from the Anti-Slavery Convention in London in 1840, Mott also traveled to slave-owning regions in order to continue her efforts to abolish slavery.
 She assisted slaves through the Underground Railroad and housed many slaves in her own home.
 As a prominent figure in the anti-slavery movement, Mott was granted the opportunity to speak to Congress and President John Tyler regarding her beliefs of antislavery.

-Eight years later, Mott and Stanton established the first annual women's rights convention in Seneca Falls, New York, in which she delivered the opening and closing addresses.
+Eight years later, after extensive correspondence, Mott and Stanton established the first annual women's rights convention in Seneca Falls, New York, in which she delivered the opening and closing addresses.
 This convention created the controversial document called the Declaration of Sentiments, which resembled the United States Declaration of Independence and stated, "We hold these truths to be self-evident: That all men and women are created equal."
-In December 1849, Mott gave a speech entitled "Discourse of Women," discussing the issue of gender inequalities in Western Europe and America.
+In December 1849, Mott gave a speech entitled "Discourse on Woman," discussing the issue of gender inequalities in Western Europe and America.

 When the Civil War occurred, Mott was unsupportive and maintained her pacifistic beliefs, yet found herself overjoyed by the end result of the emancipation of slavery.
 Although the antislavery movement was victorious, Mott maintained her role as a feminist and activist in the women's rights movement.
 The Fourteenth Amendment granted only men the right to vote, which intensified Mott's efforts.
 She proclaimed the right to vote should be a right for all individuals, regardless of race and gender.
 In May 1866, she was chosen as the first president of the Equal Rights Association.